Parish of Warburton

 Souling in 2018

-Well, here we are again then.... another year and another season of Souling almost upon us - well catching up fast if the truth be known!
+Well, here we are again then.... another year and another season of Souling has come and gone.

-And a special year it is, it being our 40th year since the play was revived - a period, that if the date we'd been given of it last being performed in 1938 is correct, makes the revived period as long as the play was dormant.
+And a special year this was, it being our 40th year since the play was revived - a period, that if the date we'd been given of it last being performed in 1938 is correct, makes the revived period as long as the play was dormant.

-We'll start filling in all the detail here as we finalise it, however the summary for this year is that after the usual start at the Saracen's Head on the 1st November we'll take the play out on Friday 2nd, Saturday 3rd November of the first week then Thursday, Friday and Saturday, that's the 8th, 9th and 10th respectively of the second week.
-We'll finish on the 10th with what we hope will be a memorable last performance for 2018 followed by an evening of song and music at the Saracen's Head.
+The summary for this year is that after the usual start at the Saracen's Head on the 1st November we took the play out on Friday 2nd and Saturday 3rd November of the first week then Thursday, Friday and Saturday of the second week.
+We finish on the 10th with what was a memorable performance evening of song and music at the Saracen's Head in Warburton.
+The full itinerary for were we went is available here.

 Souling in 2017